jharwell/sierra/docs/src/tutorials/project/main_config.rst

             mycategory:
               # Changes to existing XML attributes in the template ``.launch``
               # file for *all* controllers in the category, OR changes to
-              # existing tags in the template ``.launch`` file.
-Each change is
+              # existing tags for *all* controllers in the template ``.launch``
-              # formatted as a list with paths to parent tags specified in the
+              # file.
+Each change is formatted as a list with paths to parent
-              # XPath syntax.
+              # tags specified in the XPath syntax.
               #
               # - [parent tag, attr, value] for changes to existing XML
               #   attributes.